 Many Buddhists create a special place for a Buddha satute for their home or garden.
 This is needed for a prayer altar, complete with a Buddha statue.
-However, you don't have to be a Buddhist in order to incorporate this statue into your interior or exterior décor.
+However, you don't have to be a Buddhist in order to incorporate a Buddha statue for your home into your interior or exterior décor.
 Fortunately, many manufacturers offer statue finishes that will withstand the elements of nature so they can be used either inside or outside your home.

 Symbolism of Buddha Statues

 In feng shui, different types of Buddhas are used to assist the chi energy move throughout your home and garden space.
 You have many choices of Buddha styles and poses.
 However, before you go shopping, it helps to understand the meaning and symbolism of each statue in relationship to the area you desire to place it.

 Placement Rules for Home and Garden